THWillert/ExifTool2WebPMux/README.md

 Command line utility to write WebP metadata with ExifTool and webpmuxer.

 ## Installation
-In the same path or direcory like exiftool.exe and webpmuxer.exe
+In the same path or direcory like exiftool.exe and webpmux.exe

 ---
 ## Examples: